Winter Energy Saving Tips - How to Save Energy This Winter

 1.1 When Does Winter Occur

-In the Northern Hemisphere, winter officially happens from December to March.
-This is in accordance with the cosmic and astronomical definition of the seasons.
-This means a season endures from the solstice to the equinox or the equinox to the solstice.
+In the Northern Hemisphere, winter officially occurs from December to March.
+According to the cosmic and astronomical definition of the seasons, a season endures from the solstice to the equinox or from the equinox to the solstice.

 1.2 What Is Winter Solstice

-The coldest time of year, better known as the winter solstice, is a celestial event that happens on December 21st or 22nd in the Northern Hemisphere, contingent upon where you live on the planet.
+The coldest time of year, better known as the winter solstice, is a celestial event on December 21st or 22nd in the Northern Hemisphere, depending on where you live.
 It's switched for the Southern Hemisphere, so individuals who live there will encounter their winter solstice instead of the summer solstice on June 20th or 21st.

-Furthermore, the winter solstice is otherwise called the shortest day of the year.
-It happens when the Sun is at the furthest point from that portion of the world on account of the manner in which the Earth tilts or slants.
-As such, it's apparent in the sky for a minimal measure of time, so we have not so much daylight but rather more nighttime.
+Furthermore, the winter solstice is the shortest day of the year.
+It happens when the Sun is at the furthest point from that portion of the world because the Earth tilts or slants.
+As such, it's apparent in the sky for a minimal time, so we do not have so much daylight but rather more nighttime.

 Extra Note: One more name for the colder time of year solstice is the hibernal solstice.
-This accounted for what most animals do during the winter season —they hibernate!
+This accounted for what most animals do during winter —they hibernate!

 The Seasonal Changes in Winter